A migraine cocktail is a term that’s used to describe a combination of medications that can help you find relief from a migraine attack.

 If you find yourself seeking medical attention for migraine pain, one of the treatment options you may be given is a migraine cocktail.

-Some of the medications that may be included in a migraine cocktail include:
+Some of the medications that may be included in a migraine cocktail are:

 - Triptans: These medications have anti-inflammatory effects and are thought to narrow the blood vessels in your brain, helping to ease pain.
 An example of a triptan in a migraine cocktail is sumatriptan (Imitrex).